 Colorado National Wastewater Surveillance System Center of Excellence

-In response to the COVID-19 pandemic, CDC launched the National Wastewater Surveillance System (NWSS) to build the nation’s capacity to track the presence of SARS-CoV-2, the virus that causes COVID-19, in wastewater samples collected across the country.
+In response to the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) launched the National Wastewater Surveillance System (NWSS) to build the nation’s capacity to track the presence of SARS-CoV-2, the virus that causes COVID-19, in wastewater samples collected across the country.
 DU and CDPHE were early adopters and together have become nationally recognized for wastewater surveillance.
 We work with health departments across the state and around the country to track communicable diseases in municipal wastewater discharge so communities can act quickly to prevent disease transmission and spread.

 People infected with certain pathogens, like viruses, can shed virus in their feces, even if they don’t have symptoms.
 The virus can then be detected in wastewater, allowing wastewater surveillance to capture and quantify pathogens shed by people with and without symptoms.
 Wastewater surveillance can serve as an early warning that disease is spreading in a community.
 Once health departments are aware of increasing trends in wastewater concentrations in their jurisdiction, communities can act quickly to prevent the further spread of communicable diseases.